ForgoneReality/dissonance/README.md

 ## Known Bugs

 - FIX CONVERSATION SWAPPING OTHERUSER
-- EDIT CHANNEL MESSAGES NO WORK
 - Leaving server doesn't remove from server list
-- Action Cable not working Heroku
 - Editing messgaes might not be live (Action Cable)
 - Invite Link not working as intended if not logged in
 - Copy Link not working on Heroku